Evening Primrose family (Onagraceae)

 the dominant shoreline plant, forming large colonies.

-The flowers are cross-pollinated primarily by bees,
+The flowers are cross-pollinated primarily

 including honeybees, digger bees (Eucerine), and Halictid bees.

 Other visitors, such as flies and skippers, are less effective at

 cross-pollination.
 These insects obtain nectar and/or pollen from the

 flowers.
 Some insects feed destructively on Creeping Water Primrose.